boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 Some deployment use cases for NRLP are provided below:

 * A network may advertize an NRLP when it is overloaded, including when it is under attack.
-The rate limit policy is basically a reactive policy that is meant to adjust the behavior of connected hosts to better control the load during these exceptional events (issue with RAN resources, for example).
+The rate-limit policy is basically a reactive policy that is meant to adjust the behavior of connected hosts to better control the load during these exceptional events (issue with RAN resources, for example).
 The mechanism can also be used to enrich the tools that are already available to better handle attack traffic close to the source {{?RFC9066}}.

 * Discovery of intentional policy applied on attachment circuits (peering links, CE-PE links, etc.) when such information is not made available during the service activation or when network upgrades are performed.

 * A user may configure policies on the CPE such as securing some resources to a specific internal host used for gaming or video streaming.
-The CPE can use the NRLP option to share these rate limit policies to connected hosts to adjust their forwarding behavior.
+The CPE can use the NRLP option to share these rate-limit policies to connected hosts to adjust their forwarding behavior.

 Operational considerations are discussed in {{sec-ops}}, while deployment incentives are described in {{sec-inc}}.